bergie/MidgardMvcCompatBundle/README.md

     new Midgard\MvcCompatBundle\MidgardMvcCompatBundle()

 You also need to tell the MvcCompat autoloader where your Midgard MVC components are installed.
 Do this by editing your `config.yml`.
-If your components are installed in the `compat` directory under Symfony2 root, then:
+If your components are installed in the `midgardmvc` directory under Symfony2 root, then:

     midgard_mvc_compat:
-        root: "%kernel.root_dir%/../compat"
+        root: "%kernel.root_dir%/../midgardmvc"

 ## Running components